Brooks International Fellowship Programme with Tate

 Working in Tate Britain, Allison Thompson (Barbados) provided expertise and research towards the work of West Indian diaspora artists in the UK during the mid twentieth century.
 Allison convened a panel discussion with artists Sonia Boyce, Harold Offeh and Sheena Rose on the topic of self-representation.

-Anne Ruygt (The Netherlands) will work with photography team within the Tate Modern curatorial department to conduct an analysis of the way the photography collection has changed and grown since the new strategy began to be implemented in 2009.
+Anne Ruygt (The Netherlands) worked with the photography team within the Tate Modern curatorial department to conduct an analysis of the way the photography collection has changed and grown since the new strategy began to be implemented in 2009.

-Giulia Lamoni (Portugal/Italy) will be hosted by the Tate Modern Curatorial Department in order to contribute to Tate's international strategies for the research, acquisition and presentation of art from the 20th and 21st centuries.
+Giulia Lamoni (Portugal/Italy) was hosted by the Tate Modern Curatorial Department in order to contribute to Tate's international strategies for the research, acquisition and presentation of art from the 20th and 21st centuries.